Marginal deformations of SU(2)$_k$ WZW model boundary states in open string field theory

 Interestingly, this branch of solutions has a symmetry that connects two of its invariants:

 This symmetry is different from the symmetry of real solutions described in \cite{KudrnaWZW}, which is $J_{+-}=(-1)^{2J+1}E_{k/2,k/2-1}^\ast$, because it does not include complex conjugation.
-However, the two symmetries are compatible for $\lS=0$ because the invariant $J_{+-}$ of this solution is real at this point.
+However, the two symmetries are compatible for $\lS=0$ because the invariant $J_{+-}$ becomes real at this point.
 The origin of this symmetry is unclear.

-In figure \ref{fig:k=4 lambda 0-brane 1}, we show values of the boundary marginal parameter $\lB$ computed from the independent invariants.
+In figure \ref{fig:k=4 lambda 0-brane 1}, we plot values of the boundary marginal parameter $\lB$ computed from the independent invariants.
 One set of points is missing from the plot because the results from $J_{+-}$ and $E_{2,1}$ are identical due to the symmetry.
 The figure suggests that the end of the on-shell part of the branch corresponds to $\lB^\ast=0.18\pm 0.02$.

 The second 0-brane branch of solutions with $\theta_0=0$ has different properties and its most important characteristic is, unfortunately, its low precision.
-The data quickly change with level and our extrapolation method does not work very well, so the precision we get is at least by one order worse than in the case of the other 0-brane branch with $\theta_0=\frac{\pi}{2}$.
+The data quickly change with level and our extrapolation method does not work very well, so the precision is at least by one order worse than for the other 0-brane branch with $\theta_0=\frac{\pi}{2}$.
 The identification of the seed solution in \cite{KudrnaWZW} was actually based more on the fact that it fits a generic pattern satisfied by Cardy brane solutions than on a precise agreement with the expected boundary state.